saransh-khobragade/React-Spring-Postgres-UserManagement-CRUD/README.md

 # React-NestJS-UserManagement-CRUD

-A full-stack authentication and user management application built with React, NestJS, and PostgreSQL.
+A full-stack authentication and user management application built with React, Spring, and PostgreSQL.

 ## 🚀 Quick Start